The Best Metal Credit Cards in Canada for 2023

 • DragonPass airport lounge access + 6 free annual passes

-The earn rate is 2 Aeroplan points per $1 spent on Air Canada purchases, 1.5 points per $1 spent on gas, and groceries, and1 point per $1 spent on all other eligible purchases.
-You also get free checked bags, check-in and priority boarding on Air Canada flights, and unlimited access to Maple Leaf Lounges in North America.
-This card is very comparable to some of the best Aeroplan credit cards in Canada.
+The TD Aeroplan Visa Infinite Privilege Credit Card is TD’s top Aeroplan card.
+The earn rate is 2 Aeroplan points per dollar spent on Air Canada purchases, 1.5 points per $1 spent on gas, and groceries, and 1 point per dollar spent on all other eligible purchases.

 American Express Gold Rewards Card